ailocalnode/olakai-sdk-python/IMPLEMENTATION_SUMMARY.md

-# Olakai SDK v0.5.0 - Implementation Summary
+# Olakai SDK v1.0.0 - Implementation Summary

-## 🎉 Refactor Complete!
+## 🎉 First Stable Release!

-The Olakai Python SDK has been successfully refactored from a decorator-based monitoring tool to a modern **auto-instrumentation SDK** for LLM monitoring.
+The Olakai Python SDK v1.0.0 is now production-ready, providing a modern **auto-instrumentation SDK** for LLM monitoring with a stable API.

 ---